FrancoLiberali/cql/docs/cql/concepts.rst

 -----------------------------

-The set of conditions that are received by the read operations of the `orm.NewQuery` method form the badaas-orm compilable query system.
+The set of conditions that are received by the read operations of the `cql.NewQuery` method form the cql compilable query system.
 It is so named because the conditions will verify at compile time that the query to be executed is correct.

-For details visit :ref:`badaas-orm/query:conditions`.
+For details visit :ref:`cql/query:conditions`.

 Conditions generation
 ----------------------------

 Conditions are the basis of the compilable query system.
 They are generated for each model and attribute and can then be used.
-Their generation is done with badaas-cli.
+Their generation is done with cql-cli.

-For details visit :ref:`badaas-orm/query:Conditions generation`.
+For details visit :ref:`cql/query:Conditions generation`.

 Relation getter
 -----------------------------------

 Relationships between objects can be loaded from the database using PreloadConditions.
-In order to safely navigate the relations in the loaded model badaas-orm provides methods called "relation getters".
+In order to safely navigate the relations in the loaded model cql provides methods called "relation getters".

-For details visit :doc:`/badaas-orm/preloading`.
+For details visit :doc:`/cql/preloading`.